Cicel/docp/docs/en/introduction.md

 # Introduction

 Docp is a documentation tool that compiles markdown to a  website.
-It provides the ability to execute JavaScript witch write in markdown.
+It provides the ability to execute JavaScript which write in markdown.
 That means  you can preview any JavaScript even React or Vue！

 ## Install